How to design a sage green kitchen

 While sage green cabinets can be used across the entire scheme in a small kitchen, make sure to balance them out with different coloured worktops and flooring so the room isn't too green.

-If you want to include a small touch of sage green in your kitchen, consider pairing sage green worktops with units in a less distinctive shade, such as cream.
+If you want to include small touches of sage green in your kitchen, consider pairing sage green worktops with units in a less distinctive shade, such as cream.
 This way, you can highlight a pop of colour without making it the main feature of the room.

 As a calming and organic colour, sage green is a perfect choice to use on kitchen walls.
 If you have a large kitchen, consider painting a feature wall or colour-blocking a section of your kitchen with sage green.